idansc/mrr-ndcg/README.md

 This repository is the official implementation of [Ensemble of MRR and NDCG models for Visual Dialog](https://arxiv.org/abs/2104.07511).
 (To appear in NAACL'21)

 We propose a two-step non-parametric ranking approach that can merge strong MRR and NDCG models.
-Using our approach, we manage to keep most MRR state-of-the-art performance (70.41% vs. 71.24%) and the NDCG state-of-the-art performance (72.16% vs. 75.35%).
+Using our method, we manage to keep most MRR state-of-the-art performance (70.41% vs. 71.24%) and the NDCG state-of-the-art performance (72.16% vs. 75.35%).

  <img src="img/teas.png" height="60%" width="60%"/>